 No more Netflix sat in bed, head out to the local theatres to enjoy one of the many new shows that are put on each month.
 Teatre Barcelona shares all the upcoming large and small events being held in the city, here’s some of our top picks for over the Easter period:

 - La Setmana dels Set Dissabtes

-This is a children’s musical theatre play being held until the 27th of March at the Sala Cincómonos.
+This is a children’s musical theatre play being held from the 11th of Feb- 25th Feb at the Sala Cincómonos.
 Full of magic and humour, it’s about a little girl who always wished it were Saturday (relatable!), it’s a fun one to get the kids involved in.

 Make your own chocolate easter eggs